-Ex-1104, Fig. 1.
 Heinrich discloses that baseband processor 104 is a "modem" processor that communicates with a network.
-Id., 4:30-36 ("The baseband processor 104 acts as a Radio Frequency (RF) modem to process data for communication between the user device 102 and the network 110 . . .
+Id., 4:30-36 ("The baseband processor 104 acts as a Radio Frequency (RF) modem to process data for communication between the user device 102 and the network 110....
 [T]he baseband processor 104 is implemented at the user device 102 for communicating with the radio network 110.").
-The modem processor of Heinrich-i.e., baseband processor 104-communicates with and receives data from a remote network (e.g., network 110).
-Id; Lin-¶79.
+The modem processor of Heinrich-i.e., baseband processor 104- communicates with and receives data from a remote network (e.g., network 110).
+Id.

-d) [1d] "the modem processor configured to hold modem processor to application processor data until expiration of the modem timer"

-Heinrich teaches that baseband processor 104 delays sending certain data to the application processor 106 over the IPC interface, and transmits such data upon expiration of a modern timer.
+As the '490 patent explains, a "downlink timer" is a "modem timer" that, upon expiration, triggers the transmission of held data from the modem processor to the application processor.
+Ex-1201, 10:37-40 ("The modem timer expires (block 80).
+If modem data is present, the modem data is released by the modem processor 44 through the interconnectivity bus 36 to the application processor 34 (block 82)."); 10:13 ("the downlink timer (i.e., the modem timer)"), 11:32-33 ("the downlink timer (i.e., the modem timer)").
+Thus, the lazy timer on the baseband processor in Heinrich is a downlink timer that, upon expiration, triggers the transmission of baseband data from the baseband processor to the application processor over the bus.
+Heinrich teaches that baseband processor 104 delays sending certain data to the application processor 106 over the IPC interface, and transmits such data upon expiration of a downlink timer.
 Id., 7:65-8:1 ("[T]he scheduler 120 identifies IPC activities that . . . can be delayed until it is deemed profitable to run them.").
 These transactions are aggregated for later transmission.
-Id., 9:5-13 ("Each IPC activity is sent on the IPC interface when its respective lazy timer fires However when one of the registered timers fires, all registered timers expire at the same time, causing all the aggregated IPC activities to be served at the same time." (emphasis added)).
+Id., 9:5-13 ("Each IPC activity is sent on the IPC interface when its respective lazy timer fires....
+However, when one of the registered timers fires, all registered timers expire at the same time, causing all the aggregated IPC activities to be served at the same time.").
 Heinrich also explains that buffering communications and sending them all at once when a timer expires results in "fewer transitions between the sleep and awake modes" and thereby "reduce[s] the power consumed."
 Id., 10:44-51.
-One of ordinary skill in the art would understand that such delayed and "aggregated IPC activities" would be "modem processor to application processor data" that would have to be held (i.e., buffered) until the baseband processor determines that it is time to transmit the held data to the application processor, such as when the timer expires.
-See also id., 11:57-58 ("In order to delay file write accesses they are stored in a cache memory of the baseband subsystem."); Lin-¶80.
+A POSA would understand that such delayed and "aggregated IPC activities" would include "data received by a modem processor from a remote network" that would have to be held (i.e., buffered) until the baseband processor determines that it is time to transmit the held data to the application processor, such as when the timer expires.
+See also id., 11:57-58 ("In order to delay file write accesses they are stored in a cache memory of the baseband subsystem."); Lin-¶79.

 Heinrich describes "baseband memory" where baseband data is buffered.

-Ex-1104, 11:58-66 ("The scheduler 120 schedules the file write accesses as described above such that a group of them may be retrieved from the cache memory of the baseband subsystem together and sent to the application processor

-106 on the IPC interface as a group. . .
-These files may be cached in baseband memory with no user impact." (emphasis added)).
+Id., 11:58-66 ("The scheduler 120 schedules the file write accesses as described above such that a group of them may be retrieved from the cache memory of the baseband subsystem together and sent to the application processor 106 on the IPC interface as a group....
+These files may be cached in baseband memory with no user impact.").